Cardi B Flaunts Booty And Tattoos In Fringed Silver Bikini

 Cardi B showed plenty of skin in a stunning new Instagram upload on February 2.
-While promoting her new single “Up,” the rapper shared a skin-baring shot of herself posing by the side of a pool in a seriously tiny sparkly bikini.
+While promoting her new single "Up," the rapper shared a shot of herself posing by the side of a pool and baring some skin in a seriously tiny sparkly bikini.

-The “Bodak Yellow” hitmaker stood on the corner of the water in sky-high bedazzled platform heels with plastic straps over her heels.
+The "Bodak Yellow" hitmaker stood on the corner of the water in sky-high, bedazzled platform heels with plastic straps over her heels.
 The mom of one looked over her left shoulder as her long, dark hair cascaded down in glamorous curls.

-She showed full booty and her multiple tattoos, including roses that stretched from the back of her left thigh all the way up her back.
-Cardi also revealed the word “Offset” above the back of her knee, which appeared to be for her husband.
+She showed off her full booty and multiple tattoos, including roses that stretched from the back of her left thigh all the way up her back.
+Cardi also revealed the tattoo of her husband Offset's name above the back of her knee.

 She rocked a glamorous bikini with sparkles over her chest and a very thin string around her back.
 It appeared to have large jewels that dangled down from her chest.